ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch13.md

 high-pass filters that focus more on texture.
 However, keep in mind that convolutional layers can act as both high-pass and low-pass filters, depending on the learned filters at each layer.
-High-pass filters detect an imageâ€™s edges, fine details, and texture, while low-pass filters capture more global, smooth features and shapes.
+High-pass filters detect an image's edges, fine details, and texture, while low-pass filters capture more global, smooth features and shapes.
 CNNs achieve this by applying convolutional kernels of varying sizes and learning different filters at each layer.